What is the Child Welfare Stipend Program?

 This deadline is for the following students:

-- Current BSW students going into their senior year Fall 2022
+- Current full-time BSW students entering their senior year in Fall 2023

-- Current MSW on-ground students beginning their 2nd year Fall 2022
+- Current full-time MSW on-ground students beginning their 2nd year in Fall 2023

-- Current Dual Degree MSW students beginning their 3rd year Fall 2022
+- Current full-time Dual Degree MSW students beginning their 3rd year in Fall 2023

 - Prospective incoming students for the MSW Advanced Standing program*

-- Prospective incoming students for the MSW program*
+- Prospective incoming students for the 2-year MSW program*

 - Prospective incoming students for the Dual Degree MSW program*

-*Prospective students: You may not yet have your MSW admission decision prior to the CWSP application date; however, you still must apply to be considered, as application packets received after the CWSP March 1st application deadline will not be considered.
+*Prospective students: Some applicants may not receive your MSW admission decision prior to the CWSP application date; however, applicants must apply to be considered, as application packets received after the CWSP application deadlines will not be considered.